How many students are admitted to the program?

-We receive around 500 completed applications out of which we admit students with a target incoming class of about 12.
+We receive around 500 completed applications.
+We admit students with a target incoming class of about 12.

 Availability of financial aid varies from year to year.
 In a typical incoming class, we will have the following aid:

 ➢ Full fellowship which includes a full tuition waiver and an annual stipend of at least $28,500.

 ➢ Most aid in the first year is without duties.

 ➢ Subject to satisfactory performance, students can expect a research or teaching assistantship in years 2, 3, 4 and 5.

 This means a full tuition waiver and an annual stipend of at least $28,500. (academic year 2016-2017)

 Are foreign students at a disadvantage regarding financial aid?

 No. Financial aid is distributed solely on the basis of merit.
 In recent years, full fellowships were awarded to citizens of Brazil, China, Czech Republic, Germany, Hong Kong, India, Ireland, Israel, Poland, Romania, Russia, Taiwan, Thailand, Turkey, Ukraine, United Kingdom, and United States as well as other countries.